 The trial recycling scheme – a UK first – has been rolled out across 150 of McDonald’s 1250 UK restaurants so far.
 Paper cups are collected from McDonald’s and then delivered to James Cropper for reprocessing.
 Reclaimed fibre can then be used in everything from brochures and stationery to designer gift boxes.

 Helen McFarlane, sustainability consultant at McDonald’s UK, added: “Paper cups constitute about 30% of our packaging waste and this is a great opportunity to ensure that the quality fibre used in making those cups gets another life.
-We have recently started to introduce recycling stations in our restaurants to allow customers to separate paper cups, and we’re eager to see what this trial with James Cropper and Simply Cups will look like, hopefully helping set up the infrastructure for others to use in future.”
+We have recently started to introduce recycling stations in our restaurants to allow customers to separate paper cups, and we’re eager to see what this trial with James Cropper will look like, hopefully helping set up the infrastructure for others to use in future.”

 Richard continued: “With the demand for eco-friendly products rising we’re seeing more and more clients interested in using reclaimed fibre as part of their paper requirements, in luxury shopping bags and company literature, for instance.
 This ground-breaking trial with McDonald’s demonstrates how organisations can work together to create a mutually beneficial, effective and sustainable supply chain.
 Businesses can use ‘green’ processes and schemes to simultaneously minimise waste and utilise an otherwise waste material as a new product .”

 The partnership with McDonald’s is just the start of the journey to make widespread post-consumer paper cup recycling a reality.